sanger/crawler/README.md

     pipenv shell

-The following runtime flags are available:
+To then run the app, use the command:

+    flask run

+This will cause the crawler to execute an ingest every 15 minutes, triggered by cron, so at 0, 15, 30 and 45 minutes past the hour.
+This scheduled behaviour can be turned off by adding the following to the `development.py` file:

+    SCHEDULER_RUN = False

+You can also adjust the behaviour of the scheduled ingest using the settings in the same file.
+To run an ingest immediately, whether Flash is running or not, the `runner.py` file can be used with the arguments shown:

     python runner.py --help

-    usage: runner.py [-h] [--sftp] [--scheduled]
+    usage: runner.py [-h] [--sftp] [--keep-files] [--add-to-dart] [--centre_prefix {ALDP}]

-    Store external samples in mongo.
+    Parse CSV files from the Lighthouse Labs and store the sample information in MongoDB

     optional arguments:
-    -h, --help    show this help message and exit --scheduled   start scheduled execution, defaults to running once --sftp        use SFTP to download CSV files, defaults to using local files --keep-files  keeps the CSV files after the runner has been executed --add-to-dart add samples to DART, by default they are not
+    -h, --help            show this help message and exit --sftp                use SFTP to download CSV files, defaults to using local files --keep-files          keeps the CSV files after the runner has been executed --add-to-dart         on processing samples, also add them to DART --centre_prefix {ALDP}
+                          process only this centre's CSV files

 ## Migrations

 ### Updating the MLWH `lighthouse_sample` Table

-When the crawler process runs nightly it should be updating the MLWH lighthouse_sample table as it goes with records for all rows that are inserted into MongoDB.
+When the crawler process runs every 15 minutes it should be updating the MLWH lighthouse_sample table as it goes with records for all rows that are inserted into MongoDB.
 If that MLWH insert process fails you should see a critical exception for the file in Lighthouse-UI.
 This may be after records inserted correctly into MongoDB, and re-running the file will not re-attempt the MLWH inserts in that situation.

 There is a manual migration task that can be run to fix this discrepancy (update_mlwh_with_legacy_samples) that allows insertion of rows to the MLWH between two MongoDB `created_at` datetimes.

 __NB__: Both datetimes are inclusive: range includes those rows greater than or equal to start datetime, and less than or equal to end datetime.